 RTG Richard Griffiths' CollectionDocuments from to

-In 1980 Richard Griffiths became Professor of Economic and Social History at the Free University, Amsterdam, where he started using their rich archival resources to explore Dutch post-war history.
+In 1980 Richard Griffiths became Professor of Economic and Social History at the Free University, Amsterdam, where he started using their rich archival resources at hand to explore Dutch post-war history.
 This was a period when historical archives were released thirty years after the events (if at all).
 So, in the 1980's, the archives allowed historians to start rediscovering the 1950’s; the formative years of European integration.

 In the early 1980's, Dutch historians were starting to explore the archives to deepen their understanding of postwar developments.
 Not only was The Netherlands generous in the release of papers under the ’30-year-rule’, but it also granted access to Dutch records which were only 20 years from their date of creation.
 Researchers could probe deeper and further than historians elsewhere.
 Many archives were opening to historians for the first time so by allowing them pretty free access to photo-copy facilities meant researchers could work more efficiently and it allowed them to get out of their way more quickly.
 At this time the Dutch government had started sending their post-war archives in batches to Windcschoten (Northern Netherlands) for cleaning – getting rid of duplicate sets and clearing out the clutter in individual dossiers.
 In fact the exercise was far more brutal – the early post-war archives from Foreign Affairs on the Marshall Plan, which had contained a set of all the briefing and policy papers came back with only the flimsy bits and pieces of its own contribution.
 Archivists were as appalled as historians about what was happening… and later the operation was improved.
 However, since it saved photocopying, and since duplicates were going to disappear anyway, academics like Griffiths were often allowed to take the extra copies.
 Most of that part of his collection was assembled in the years 1982-1995.